 Frequently Asked Questions

-YES, you should consider investing money to help you build wealth.
+You should consider investing money if your objective is to build wealth.
 Investments put your money in savings back to work to earn more money and potentially increase value and outpace inflation.

 Yes, each investment opportunity bears some level of risk.
-However, some of the opportunities are riskier to invest in than others.
+However, some opportunities are riskier to invest in than others.

 Beginners are often scared about the investment path, so safer investments are more appropriate.
 It is crucial that one understands how each investment opportunity works and the risks involved before investing in it.